Anikribhu/WeatherApp/README.md

 # WeatherApp - A Dechack Devfolio Project
-Weather App is an online web app.
+Weather App is an online web app project.<br>
+Can be viewed in any device.

 It helps you to know the weather details of any place on the globe.
 No need to google the weather of a certain place.<br>